google/applied-machine-learning-intensive/v2/03_regression/07_linear_regression_with_tensorflow/slides.md

 ```

 <!--
-Here you can see the main programming flow of the `LinearRegressor`.
+Here you can see the main programming flow of the `LinearRegressor.'

 We:

-1. Import TensorFlow
+1. Import TensorFlow.
-1. Create an estimator class
+1. Create an estimator class.
-1. Train the estimator by passing it a function that provides data
+1. Train the estimator by passing it a function that provides data.
-1. Use the model by passing it a function that provides data
+1. Use the model by passing it a function that provides data.
 -->

 ---